Adonis Shropshire: History

 His affiliation with Bad Boy led to him working with Noontime (which had a co-management deal with Bad Boy).
-That work resulted in him meeting Bryan-Michael Cox.
+This work resulted in him meeting Bryan-Michael Cox.
 Adonis's relationship with Cox soon had him producing and writing for Chris Brown, Nicole Scherzinger, Mariah Carey and Gwen Stefani.
-Although prior to working with Cox, Adonis had written and produced an extensive body of work (including Hot 100 #1 hits such as Usher's "My Boo") in addition to P. Diddy's "I Need a Girl (Part One)" and "I Need a Girl (Part Two)" and two Grammy Awards (for work on albums by Carey and Usher), Chris Brown's "Say Goodbye" marked his first Hot R&B Chart #1 hit with Cox.
+Although prior to working with Cox, Adonis had written and produced an extensive body of work (including Hot 100 #1 hits such as Usher's "My Boo") in addition to Combs's "I Need a Girl (Part One)" and "I Need a Girl (Part Two)" and two Grammy Awards (for work on albums by Carey and Usher), Chris Brown's "Say Goodbye" marked his first Hot R&B Chart #1 hit with Cox.

 In 2014 Adonis began working with Kristinia DeBarge on her third studio album.

 On January 5, 2015, he and DeBarge started releasing new music exclusively through YouTube.
 She entitled the project "New Music Mondays".